cmderdev/cmder/README.md

 ## Why use it

 The main advantage of Cmder is portability.
-It is designed to be totally self-contained with no external dependencies, that is makes it great for **USB Sticks** or **Dropbox**.
-So you can carry your console, aliases and binaries (like wget, curl and git) with you anywhere.
+It is designed to be totally self-contained with no external dependencies, which makes it great for **USB Sticks** or **Dropbox** - you can carry your console, aliases and binaries (like wget, curl and git) with you anywhere!

 ## Installation